List of Facebook features: Groups

-Previously, in October 2010, there were version 0 (legacy) and version 1 (current) groups.
+In October 2010, there were version 0 (legacy) and version 1 (current) groups.
 Version 1 or "new" groups can contain the name of the group in their URL if the email address of the group is set.
 Groups do not have a RSS feed to export the wall or the member list, such as Pages or Events have, but third parties provide such service if the group is set to an "open" privacy setting.
 All groups have since been migrated to a single design.

 Applications

 Events

 Facebook events are a way for members to let friends know about upcoming events in their community and to organize social gatherings.
 Events require an event name, network, host name, event type, start time, location, and a guest list of friends invited.
 Events can be public or private.
 Private events cannot be found in searches and are by invitation only.
 People who have not been invited cannot view a private event's description, Wall, or photos.
 They also will not see any Feed stories about the event.
 When setting up an event the user can choose to allow friends to upload photos or videos.
 Note that unlike real world events, all events are treated as separate entities (when the reality is some events sit inside other events, going to one event would preclude going to another, and so on).

 In February 2011, Facebook began to use the hCalendar microformat to mark up events, and the hCard microformat for the events' venues, enabling the extraction of details to users' own calendar or mapping applications.
 Third parties facilitate events to be exported from Facebook pages to the iCalendar-format.